NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Available Metrics Data Fields
 ++++++++++++++++++++++++++++++++++++++++++

-The table below describes the fields that are included in the exports available from the Metrics Report interface.
+The table below describes the fields that are included in the exports available from the Collection Dashboard Metrics Export interface.

   .. list-table:: STIG Manager Metrics Data Fields, and the Report Styles that Include Them.